Steveb-p/stunning-waddle/readme.md

 recommended.
 Considering the amount of battle tested, ready to use solutions (HAProxy, reverse-proxy in Nginx to name a few) should be preferred.
 New implementation made from scratch would be less feature complete (e.g.: unable to work with websockets, prone to crashes due to memory leaks, and less performant especially for static content).

+Symfony provides nice caching mechanisms (Redis and in-memory array caches) which would play nicely with `HostInstance` repository.
+Application might use chain caches too.
+This would mean that load balancer would first see if it has data in memory, then look into Redis, and then into actual database (though I'm almost sure Redis cache could be skipped, as for long running processes data in process memory should be enough of a cache - and we want fresh results as much as possible too, to prevent load balancing into a server that just started failing.

 # Running tests